About the Authors

 Jon Nelson - I currently live in Princeton, New Jersey with my lovely and extraordinarily patient wife.
 I am a Senior MDiv student at Princeton Theological Seminary, pursuing ordination in the PC(USA) and eventual doctoral work in Systematic Theology.
 My primary interest lies in the doctrine of Holy Scripture, which gives me an excuse to indulge in a variety of interests in theology, hermeneutics, and biblical studies.
 However, many would say that my primary interest is listening to music and perusing music blogs.

 N.B.
-It should go without saying, but I'll say it anyway - any view expressed in posts on this blog are only necessarily the view of the author at that particular point in time (that's the great things about blogs), and should not be interpreted as anything more.
+Any views expressed in posts on this blog are only necessarily the view of the author at that particular point in time, and should not be interpreted as anything more.
+In fact, it is best to think of blog posts as provisional attempts at articulating a position rather than as permanent or even semi-permanent articulations.